 Friday, July 16, 2021

 Our last night at Castleton Boat Club was very rainy.
 Things hadn't changed much by morning.
-The sky began to clear around 6:00 am.
-It is the first blue sky we've seen in days.
-High tide is at 7:00 and the current runs for another 45 minutes which gets to be later as you move north.
-There is a weird combination of tide and current here and they do not coincide.
+The sky began to clear around 6:00 am, revealing the first blue sky we'd seen in days.
+High tide was at 7:00 but the current runs for another 45 minutes which continues even later as you move north.
+There is a weird combination of tide and current that does not coincide here.
 It's like a series of waves coming and going instead of a bathtub filling and emptying.
-It's hard to comprehend but you sure can feel that it is different.
+It's hard to comprehend, but we sure can feel that it.

 Typical day on the Hudson dodging logs